Flowpoint Marketing

 How scope is decided

+We start by clarifying whether the work is project-based — a website build — or ongoing — website care or a growth retainer.
 Scope is set on a call after we have context from the audit.
-Your market, your service area, your stack, and how your office handles inbound leads all shape what we take on first.
-The goal is the smallest set of changes that move booked jobs, then we expand what we touch as the numbers justify it.
+Your market, service area, stack, and how your office handles inbound leads all shape what we take on first.
+The proposal should make billing, timeline, deliverables, and ownership clear before work starts.

 For a plain-language take on who we do best work with (and what we need from the office), read how we work together.